 At the Aquarium

-Pacific from Hokkaido, Japan, north to the Kamchatka Peninsula, across the Aleutian Island chain, the southern coast of Alaska, the western coast of Canada and the United States to the northern portion of Baja California, Mexico.
-Also western Atlantic from the central U.S. coast north to Canada, Greenland, Iceland, and northern Europe
+Pacific Ocean from Hokkaido, Japan, north to the Kamchatka Peninsula, across the Aleutian Island chain, the southern coast of Alaska, the western coast of Canada and the United States to the northern portion of Baja California, Mexico.
+Also western Atlantic Ocean from the central U.S. coast north to Canada, Greenland, Iceland, and northern Europe.

 Because of its wide distribution, this species habitat varies from one area to another and is dependent in large part on haul out facilities, access to deep water, food supply, and protection from weather.
 These seals occupy a variety of habitats including sandy, rock and boulder-strewn beaches and a substantial range of climatic temperatures.
 Preferred hauling out areas include shores of sand, mud, gravel, rocks, reefs, and in some cases, glacial ice and ice floes.
 They tend to prefer beaches and sand bars that are bare at low tides.

 The body of a harbor seal, often described as spindle-shaped, is fusiform in shape and round in cross section.
 Pectoral and pelvic limbs have been modified to become short flippers.
 The foreflippers end in five well developed claws.
 The head is round and relatively small.
 The muzzle is blunt when compared to the longer pointed snout of the California sea lion.
 The ear location is identified by a small hole on each side of the head.
 There is no external ear flap.
 Eyes are round and widely set on the front of the head.
 The hind flippers provide locomotion through the water and hide the short flat tail causing it to be almost invisible.

 Harbor seals have a hairy coat consisting of stiff, heavy guard hairs, with a layer of finer, denser, hair underneath.
 The hair is not sufficient to provide temperature insulation, which is supplied by a thick layer of blubber.